-LuxTrust S.A. acting as CSP performs revocation on a best effort basis, to ensure that the time needed to process the revocation request and to publish the revocation notification (updated CRL) is be as reduced as possible.
-The precise issuance time of the revocation data is specified in section 7.2 of the present document.
+LuxTrust S.A. acting as CSP performs revocation on a best effort basis, to ensure that the time needed to process the revocation request and to publish the revocation notification (updated CRL) is be as reduced as possible and does not exceed 24 hours.